 It is best to get there early as the Bridal Veils Trail has become quite popular with many families.
 Thus, in summer and spring, there are more people for family hiking.

-You will be required to pay for parking, not very different from the other waterfall hikes near Seattle.
+You will be required to pay for parking, which is not very different from the other watered trails in Seattle.